Traditional Indian Tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

 📐 Dimensions/ ⚖️ Weight:

-- Dayan: Ø ± 19 centimeters (playing surface Ø15.5cm), 28cm high, 4.8kg
+- Dayan: Ø ± 19 centimeters (playing surface Ø15.5cm), 28cm height, 4.8kg

-- Bayan: Ø ± 30 centimeters (playing surface Ø24cm), 28cm high, 2.9kg
+- Bayan: Ø ± 30 centimeters (playing surface Ø24cm), 28cm height, 2.9kg

-🧬 Material: Wood, metal and goatskin
+🧬 Material: Wood, metal, and goat skin

-🎶 Sound type: Clear, warm and bright
+🎶 Sound type: Clear, warm, and bright

 👉 The tabla is a traditional Indian drum that plays an important role in classical music.
 It consists of a pair of drums, the larger Bayan and the smaller Dayan.